aaronfox/Paper-Topic-Chooser/README.md

 - Sort tuples
 - Filter tuples to only include numbers greater than a certain amount of words
 - Fix whatever's causing some x-labels to be scooted too far to the left
+- Show value of each bar at end of bar